wisniewskikr/chrisblog-it-java-regular/design-patterns/creational/java-builder/README.md

 ## Hints

 Hints:
-* Create main class Pizza
+* Create main class Greeting
-* Create inner class Builder
+* Create public inner class GreetingBuilder
-* Class Builder should have methods which returns Builder
+* Class GreetingBuilder should have methods which do some action and return GreetingBuilder
-* Class Pizza should have private contructor with Builder as an argument
+* Class Greeting should have private contructor with GreetingBuilder as an argument.
+Some action should be done here
-* Method Builder.build() should call private argument of Pizza
+* Method GreetingBuilder.build() should call private constructor of Greeting